-On FourWeekMBA one of the primary focus is to dissect important trends happening in the business world, that have the potential to affect and reshape current industries.
+On FourWeekMBA one of the primary focuses is to dissect important trends happening in the business world, that have the potential to affect and reshape current industries.

 Thus, as a business person, you might want to keep an eye on the following trends identified in 2020, and that will continue to affect the business world in 2021, plus additional trends identified as among the ones shaping the business world in 2021-2025.

 Uberplatforms: The Platform 2.0

 Businesses today aren’t structured to work in teams.Yes, there’s business to business, B2B.
 But even in a B2B transaction, you’re still responsible.
 Like if you’re in a B2B lending network, and you’re depending on a third party to vet the authenticity of a particular client that you’re lending money to, and they turn out to be a bad actor and the government comes after you for lending money to a bad actor, you can’t say, “Oops, it wasn’t me.
 It was someone I trusted in my network.”
 No, you are responsible.
 You go to jail, they don’t go to jail.

 In the Internet era, platforms rose as the primary catalyzer of business across the web.
 As a result of designing, building and maintaining a successful platform, those companies became trillion-dollar ecosystems.

 A further step we’re going toward, thanks to the Blockchain, is the potential creation of super or uber-platforms.
 Those that can be built by combining the capabilities of several digital platforms.

 Think of the Uber-platform as an enhanced version of a digital platform.
 This process will be ready and complete when Blockchain protocols will be mature enough to enable new global entities, as key players.

 And the interesting point is those companies part of the uber-platform will act as a single, integrated entity, even though they will be independent companies.
 We can expect this trend to become mature in the next ten years.